 Bowen Island Affordable Housing Needs Assessment (2007)

-Local communities also need the involvement of islanders to identify and implement appropriate housing solutions for each community.
+Local communities need the involvement of islanders to identify and implement appropriate housing solutions for each community.
 Local trust committees, through their land use planning authority, can provide only opportunities for housing initiatives.
 The actual creation of housing requires partnerships involving interested residents and property owners, non-government organizations and government agencies.

 Local trust committees are looking for new ways to make sure housing is available to support the community diversity that the islands are known for, while maintaining the character and environmental integrity of the islands themselves.